tari-project/rfcs/src/RFC-0331_Indexers.md

 <p>The indexer application has additional functionality (such as a copy of the Tari engine for executing dry runs of
-transactions) that is outside the domain of what the indexer is responsible for: maintaining a database of contract state, and delivering that state to client applications.
+transactions) that is outside the domain of what the indexer is responsible for: maintaining a database of contract state, and delivering that state to client applications.</p>
 </div>

 You can think of Validator nodes as staying in position and managing the state of a fixed set of addresses, possibly